 Flavour profile: full-bodied, sweet with fruity/pulp depth.

 We roast our Nicaraguan Black Honey lightly to ensure that each bean’s distinct characteristics are highlighted in every sip.
-Unfortunately the honey-processed coffees are only available for a limited season due to the labour-intensive process, which is why it is a great feature to our fresh-roast program Sacred Acre.
+Unfortunately the honey-processed coffees are only available for a limited season due to the labour-intensive process.